 Alexander Knox, a great actor all but forgotten by history, gave inarguably his two greatest performances in 1944.
 In a way it’s a shame — he was nominated for Best Actor as the title character of one of 1944’s heavyweight contenders, Wilson.
 Had that picture, which earned a robust five Academy Award nominations come out in any other year, or vice-versa, he may have also been nominated for his chilling performance in None Shall Escape.
-The real shame is that neither film is widely available.
-Wilson was released to videocassette in a limited fashion many years ago, while None Shall Escape, despite its extraordinary relevance, has never seen the light of day, with the exception of a rare TCM airing.
-The marketing approach of Escape’s poster suggests that Columbia was unsure what to do with it either.
-Not surprising given the film’s concept, as well as its lack of a major star.
+Wilson was released to videocassette in a limited fashion a generation ago, while None Shall Escape was finally released on blu-ray in 2019.
+The marketing approach of Escape’s poster suggests that Columbia was unsure what to do with it, which isn’t surprising given the film’s concept and lack of a major star.
 Considering the ensemble cast, Knox could have garnered a Supporting Actor nomination — despite clearly being the film’s star.

 None Shall Escape is a difficult film to write about.
 It’s one of those pictures about which there is simply too much to say; there are too many angles of approach, too many lenses through which to view it.
 If nothing else, it’s a film that simply must have an engaging production story.
 Director André De Toth was obviously close to the project — born in Hungary, De Toth came up through the ranks of the central European film industry, and even filmed the German invasion of Poland in 1939 as a news production cameraman.
 He was a Hollywood emigré when this was filmed, but the results have a certain veneer that belies both De Toth’s youth and the film’s meager budget.
 Escape received a nomination in the Original Story category for writers Alfred Neumann and Joe Than, though James Steffen over at TCM relates that De Toth brought in future Hollywood Ten member Lester Cole to doctor the script.